Riverboat 2017 participant Ted Watson loved the experience so much, he got a tattoo to permanently commemmorate it!

-Here’s a quilt one of our frequent runners made from her Mainly Marathons series T-shirts!
+Here’s a beautiful quilt one of our frequent runners made from her Mainly Marathons series T-shirts!

-People are loving the multi-day race series idea!
+People are loving our multi-day race series!
 Below are just a sampling of comments from participants in some of our previous series…

 “I never thought I would like a short out & back course, but that turned out to be one of the best parts of this series.
 All of the interaction with other runners made this event very social and so enjoyable.
 All of the encouragement from other runners was incredible.
 The whole tone of this series was almost like a team effort.
 Thanks for such a great event!!!!”